yegor256/blog/_drafts/_sql.md

 An FTP server provider guarantees you the availability of computational resources (CPU, disk, bandwidth, etc.), while S3 guarantees you the availability of the data.
-If the disk on the FTP server crashes, it will be replaced in a timely manner, but the data will be lost.
+If the disk on the FTP server crashes it will be replaced in a timely manner, but the data will be lost.
 If the disk gets full, you will be able to order an additional server, but it's your responsibility not to forget.
 If the disk space is not used, you still pay $5 per month.
 And so on.